Vets Are Expensive. Aren’t They?

 However, I’m one of them aren’t I?
 One of those money-grabbing, over-charging, so-called animal lovers who get pound signs in their eyes every time they see an owner with their beloved pet.
 So, of course I’m going to say that.

 Let’s compare veterinary costs to those in the private medical sector.
 I think it is a fairer comparison than to the NHS, where the costs are less easily estimated, and the service vets provide (quick appointments, immediate blood test results, surgery within days) is more comparable to the private medicine.

 Often quoted is the comparison between a bitch spay and a human hysterectomy.
-In the UK the price for an average sized dog is probably around £150, the equivalent cost for private surgery with BUPA is £5300.
-However, most clinics keep the costs of neutering as low as possible.
-So lets consider a laparscopic bitch spay at a referral clinic in the UK, were the vet will be a specialised and highly qualified surgeon and the technique is similar to humans.
-At one of the UK and Europe’s leading veterinary hospitals the cost is £450.
+In the UK the price for an average sized dog is probably around £150, the average cost for private surgery in a woman is £6500.
+However, most veterinary clinics keep the costs of neutering as low as possible.
+So lets consider a laparscopic bitch spay at a referral practice in the UK, were the vet will be a specialised and highly qualified surgeon and the technique is similar to humans.
+At one of the UK and Europe’s leading veterinary hospitals the cost is around £500.
 More than a ‘standard’ spay but still clearly vastly cheaper than the human operation.